i-love-flamingo/flamingo-carotene/docs/1. Flamingo Carotene Basics/Introduction.md

 ## Flamingo-Carotene and Flamingo
-The generated frontend build artefacts plays well together with the flamingo `pugtemplating` flamingo module.
+The generated frontend build artifacts plays well together with the flamingo `pugtemplating` flamingo module.

 The following picture illustrates this: